OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Device encryption

 Android supports device encryption from Android 2.3.4 (API level 10) and it has undergone some big changes since then.
 Google imposed that all devices running Android 6.0 (API level 23) or higher had to support storage encryption, although some low-end devices were exempt because it would significantly impact their performance.
-In the following sections you can find information about device encryption and its algorithms.

-- Full-Disk Encryption - Android 5.0 (API level 21) and above support full-disk encryption.
+- [Full-Disk Encryption (FDE)](https://source.android.com/security/encryption/full-disk "Full-Disk Encryption"): Android 5.0 (API level 21) and above support full-disk encryption.
 This encryption uses a single key protected by the user's device password to encrypt and decrypt the user data partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
 Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter the password to unlock.

-- File-Based Encryption - Android 7.0 (API level 24) supports file-based encryption.
+- [File-Based Encryption (FBE)](https://source.android.com/security/encryption/file-based "File-Based Encryption"): Android 7.0 (API level 24) supports file-based encryption.
 File-based encryption allows different files to be encrypted with different keys so they can be deciphered independently.
 Devices that support this type of encryption support Direct Boot as well.
 Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user didn't unlock the device.

-- Adiantum - AES is used on most modern Android devices for storage encryption.
-Actually, AES has become such a widely used algorithm that the most recent processor implementations have a dedicated set of instructions to provide hardware accelerated encryption and decryption operations, such as ARMv8 with its Cryptography Extensions or x86 with AES-NI extension.
-However, not all devices are capable of using AES for storage encryption in a timely fashion, especially low-end devices running Android Go.
-These devices usually use low-end processors, such as the ARM Cortex-A7 which don't have hardware accelerated AES.

-Adiantum is a cipher construction designed by Paul Crowley and Eric Biggers at Google to fill the gap for that set of devices which are not able to run AES at least at 50 MiB/s.
-Adiantum relies only on additions, rotations and XORs; these operations are natively supported on all processors.
-Therefore, the low-end processors can encrypt 4 times faster and decrypt 5 times faster than they would if they were using AES.
-Adiantum is secure, as long as ChaCha12 and AES-256 are considered secure.

-Adiantum is a composition of other ciphers:

-- NH: A hashing function.
-- Poly1305: A message authentication code (MAC).
-- XChaCha12: A stream cipher.
-- AES-256: A single invocation of AES.

-Adiantum is available for Android 9 (API level 28) and higher versions.
-It is natively supported in Linux kernel 5.0 and onwards, while kernel 4.19, 4.14 & 4.9 need patching.
-Android does not provide an API to application developers to use Adiantum; this cipher is to be taken into account and implemented by ROM developers or device vendors, which want to provide full disk encryption without sacrificing performance on low-end devices.
-At the moment of writing there is no public cryptographic library that implements this cipher to use it on Android applications.
+> Note: you might hear of [Adiantum](https://github.com/google/adiantum "Adiantum"), which is an encryption method designed for devices running Android 9 (API level 28) and higher whose CPUs lack AES instructions. **Adiantum is only relevant for ROM developers or device vendors**, Android does not provide an API for developers to use Adiantum from applications.
+As recommended by Google, Adiantum should not be used when shipping ARM-based devices with ARMv8 Cryptography Extensions or x86-based devices with AES-NI.
+AES is faster on those platforms.
+>
+>Further information is available in the [Android documentation](https://source.android.com/security/encryption/adiantum "Adiantum").

 #### Trusted Execution Environment (TEE)